strata-io/strata-service-extension-examples/amazon-verfied-permissions/README.md

 ![Amazon Verified Permissions service extension](images/service-extension.png)

-6. Now we will associate this Service Extension with Amazon_Cognito identity fabric.
-At the bottom of the screen under Providers, select your Amazon_Cognito identity provider instance and click **Add**.
+1. Now we'll associate this Service Extension with the Amazon_Cognito identity fabric.
+At the top right section of the screen under Providers, select your Amazon_Cognito identity provider instance and click **Add**.
-7. Click **Update** to save your service extension.
+2. Click **Update** to save your service extension.

-## Update the User Flow access policy the app to use Amazon Verified Permissions
+## Update the user flow access policy to use Amazon Verified Permissions

-From here, you can now complete the setup of your user flow.
+From here, you can now complete the setup of your app's user flow.

-1. Go to the User Flows page from the left navigation.
+1. Go to the User flows page from the left navigation.
-2. Click on **Sonar flow**, and scroll down to the **Add access control policy** section.
+2. Click **Sonar flow**, and scroll down to the **Add access control policy** section.
 3. Click **Resource location: /** to edit the root resource policy.
    ![Acces Control Policy](images/access-control-policy.png)
 4. You will then be prompted to configure access control.
 Under Access Controls, select **Use service extension: Amazon Verified Permissions policy**.